 Patients will be taken on a journey, known as the care pathway.

-It’s recognised that it takes time to support a patient to:
+In the remuneration approach we're testing, it's recognised that it's takes time to support a patient to:

 - make the most effective change in their oral health